What causes Addison’s disease?

 Primary adrenal insufficiency

-Primary adrenal insufficiency occurs when the outer layer of the adrenal gland (the part that produces corticosteroids) is damaged and doesn’t produce enough hormones.
+Primary adrenal insufficiency occurs when the adrenal gland is damaged and can’t produce enough hormones.
 This damage is usually caused by an autoimmune disease.
 Normally, your immune system produces antibodies to help protect the body against viruses, bacteria and other foreign substances.
-An autoimmune disease is when your immune system produces antibodies that attack your body's adrenal glands, or other tissues and/or organs.
+An autoimmune disease is when your immune system produces antibodies that attack one or more of your body's tissues and/or organs.

 - Cancer of the adrenal glands